zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-templateBlade.md

 </TemplateBlade>
 ```

-#### Showing a UI shield while loading data
+### Displaying a loading indicator UX

-Sometimes you may want to prevent interaction with your blade while initializing it.
-In those cases, you can add a shield.
+Sometimes interaction with a blade should be prevented while it is initializing.
+In those cases, a shield that contains a loading indicator UX is displayed in the blade to block the display.
 The shield can be fully transparent or opaque.
-In all cases, a loading indicator UX is displayed in the blade.
-The code below shows how to set an opaque filter in your blade.
+The following code demonstrates how to set an opaque filter in the blade.

 ```javascript
 constructor(container: FxCompositionBlade.Container, initialState: any, dataContext: BladesArea.DataContext) {